VCU follows CDC, State, and VCU Health guidance for COVID-19. Check back for updates regarding 2021 workshops.

-In the unlikely event that a workshop is cancelled or postponed due to insufficient enrollments or unforeseen circumstances, the university will fully refund registration fees, but cannot be held responsible for any other expenses, including change or cancellation charges to include but not limited to airlines, hotels, travel agencies, or other organizations.
+In the unlikely event that this workshop is cancelled or postponed due to insufficient enrollments or unforeseen circumstances, the university will fully refund registration fees, but cannot be held responsible for any other expenses, including change or cancellation charges to include but not limited to airlines, hotels, travel agencies, or other organizations.

-Workshop registrations may be transferred to a different workshop or person if requested in writing via email at email@example.com by the cancellation deadline on the registration page.
+Workshop registrations may be transferred to a different workshop or person if requested in writing via email at email@example.com by the cancellation deadline listed on the registration page.
 The participant must meet all prerequisites or qualifications required by the program.